lior0110/regulations_analysis/Presentation Abstract.md

 * For some cases/methods it is easier to obtain closely related entities (which are needed for graph analysis) than to obtain a good n-dimensional representation of the entities (which is needed for normal n-dimensional clustering).
 * Graph-based methods make it easier to combine multiple different inputs into the clustering analysis (making it easier to combine any number of related controls discovery methods we want).
 * Graph space can be a non-metric space, and we see it as an advantage.
-* For our chose example we have the exsect data needed for it 🙂.
+* For our chosen example we have the exsect data needed for it 🙂.

+## What are the criteria for good groupings?

+what are the metrics that help us decide how good the groups are?

 ## Graph analysis of the “golden standard”